magenta-aps/mox/doc/user/objects.rst

 Located at the endpoint :http:get:`!/organisation/organisation`.
 An ``organisation`` is a legal organisation.
 A good example of this a municipality.
-The database does support multiple ``organisation``, but in the wild there is usually only one per MOX instance.

 .. code-block:: json